Tournon-sur-Rhône, France

 Écluse de Caderousse Locks

-This war memorial attached to the castle lists those Tournon men who died serving in WWI.
+This war memorial attached to the castle lists those local men who died serving in WWI.
 It was created by Antoine Sartorio.
 The limestone memorial, cut into a rock, depicts an "angel of victory" ("une Victoire") who places crowns over the lists of those men of Tournon.

 Tournon-sur-Rhône Castle